-Student Educational Records; Family Educational Rights and Privacy Act (FERPA) Policy i.
-To inspect and review the student's education records maintained by the College.
-To request to review
+Student Educational Records; Family Educational Rights and Privacy Act (FERPA) Policy

 The College complies with the FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (FERPA).
 FERPA is a Federal law that protects the privacy of student education records and provides students an opportunity to review their records.